EIT-Pathogena/client/README.md

 **MacOS**

-The GPAS CLI requires an `x86_64` Miniconda installation, compatible with both Intel and Apple Macs.
-If your Mac has an Apple processor, you should therefore deactivate or remove existing conda installations before proceeding.
+The GPAS CLI requires an `x86_64` conda installation.
+If your Mac has an Apple processor, you must disable or delete any existing `arm64` conda installations before continuing.

-- If your Mac has an Apple processor, using Terminal, first run:
+- If your Mac has an Apple processor, using Terminal, firstly run:
   ```bash
   arch -x86_64 zsh
   ```